click on subject to jump to that section

 POTTY TRAINING: If your rabbit is a pet in the house, then you can set up a litter box just like a cat.
 Don’t be alarmed with deep cloudy yellow or orange urine, depending what you feed her.
 Whether the litter box is inside or outside her cage, with a paper towel, simply take some of the urine and feces from the cage, and put on the top of the litter.
 Then put your bunny on top.
 It may take a couple of days, but it’s usually a lot easier than a puppy!
 However, don’t move the litter box around.
 Rabbits are great creatures of habit and she might not find it in time.
 Another technique is to mount the food and water over the litter box.
 Rabbits actually poop and pee some while they’re eating.
 Kind of gross, but true.
 You can move the food and water away gradually.

 NEUTER OR SPAY: Most people don’t get their rabbits fixed, but for a pet, it would be ideal.
 Did you know that a male New Zealand typically makes a better pet than a female?
 Females tend to get territorial as they get older and their nesting instincts kick in.
-But for our Dwarf breeds, Lion Heads and Holland Lops, both males and females stay very docile (chilled out).
+But for our Dwarf breeds, Lion Heads and Holland Lops, both males and females typically stay very docile (chilled out).
 However, do not put two males in a small cage together.
 Sometimes they will fight.
 It's a guy thing.

 BRUSHING: Just like a cat.
 Rabbits love attention.